 U.S. Mint Seeks Redesign For Its American Eagle Gold and Silver Coins

 After more than 30 years in circulation, Coin World reports the recognizable American Eagle gold and silver coins could finally be scheduled for a revamp.
 The U.S. Mint recently pitched a new design for both coins to Treasury Secretary Steven Mnuchin and is currently waiting for the secretary’s approval.

 Although it would be the first true redesign in over three decades, this wouldn’t be the first time a design change was suggested for the Eagle’s appearance.
 In 2014, the Citizens Coinage Advisory Committee proposed a new look for the Silver Eagle’s reverse to the Mint based on an earlier draft for the 2015 U.S. Marshals Service $5 gold coin.

 Both Eagles have held onto their appearance since the fall of 1986, when new artwork for all four sides was introduced.
 Pending Mnuchin’s approval, it isn’t yet known which designs the U.S. Mint is considering for each of the four sides.
 In their present form, the Gold Eagles feature an adaptation of sculptor Augustus Saint-Gaudens’ Striding Liberty on the obverse and Miley Busiek’s Family of Eagles on the reverse.
-The Silver Eagles sport an homage to Adolph A. Weinman’s Walking Liberty on the obverse and carry former chief engraver John Mercanti’s Heraldic Eagle on their reverse.china, donald trump, federal reserve, safe haven, tariffs, trade war, us mint
+The Silver Eagles sport an homage to Adolph A. Weinman’s Walking Liberty on the obverse and carry former chief engraver John Mercanti’s Heraldic Eagle on their reverse.china, donald trump, Featured, federal reserve, safe haven, tariffs, trade war, us mint